UK GDPR Compliance in Investigative Services - on-line

 “The crucial, crucial change [GDPR] brought was around accountability.
 Accountability encapsulates everything the GDPR is about,” says UK Information Commissioner Elizabeth Denham (April 2019).

 Articles 25(1) and 25(2) of the UK GDPR outline your obligations concerning ‘data protection by design and by default’.
-This requirement ensures that the six data protection principles are implemented, and that individuals’ rights are always safeguarded.
+This requirement ensures that the seven data protection principles are implemented, and that individuals’ rights are always safeguarded.
 Applying appropriate technical and organisational measures to any processes within your organisation that involve personal data will help achieve this.

-The six data protection principles cover:
+The seven data protection principles cover:

 Fairness and transparency